Anisotropic Thermal Transport in Superconductors with Coexisting Spin Density Waves: Introduction

 In the cuprates, the superconducting gap is known to have $d$-wave symmetry\cite{damascelli}.
-Superconductivity can be preceded by a commensurate SDW order with nesting vector $\vQ = (\pi,\pi)$\cite{lake}$^,$\cite{demler}.
-This reconstructs the metallic FS with quasiparticle pockets located at the $M$ points in the BZ\cite{moon} while preserving the $d$-wave SC symmetry nodes which are the main contributors to the transport properties in the clean limit\cite{chatterjee}.
+Superconductivity can be preceded by a commensurate SDW order with nesting vector $\vQ = (\pi,\pi)$\cite{lake}$^,$\cite{demler}$^,$\cite{tranquada} (also known as the AF1 state\cite{fang}).
+This reconstructs\cite{laliberte}$^,$\cite{helm} the metallic FS with quasiparticle pockets located at the $M$ points in the BZ\cite{moon} while preserving the $d$-wave SC symmetry nodes which are the main contributors to the transport properties in the clean limit\cite{chatterjee}.
 The $d$-wave SC state was also found to coexist with the $\vQ = (\pi,0)$ SDW state in the underdoped region of two-dimensional Hubbard model\cite{zheng}, which is often used to model the cuprates.
 In thin film cuprates\cite{yu}$^,$\cite{bollinger} the behavior of the bulk phase was preserved in monolayers, including the high-$T_c$ value at optimal doping, indicating that SC in the cuprates is inherently a two-dimensional phenomena.
+Some cuprate materials have been measured to exhibit anisotropic in-plane electronic thermal conductivities, where electrons preferentially travel along one crystallogrphic direction over another\cite{cohn}$^,$\cite{sun} due to electronic inhomogeneities.
+Additionally, quasi-one-dimensional electronic thermal transport mediated by spin fluctuations was also observed in the cuprates\cite{sologubenko}.

-In FeAs-based iron pnictides, an unconventional superconducting gap may emerge out of a commensurate SDW state with nesting vector $\vQ = (\pi,0)$ (also known as the AF2 state).
+In the iron pnictides, an unconventional superconducting gap may emerge out of a commensurate SDW state with nesting vector $\vQ = (\pi,0)$\cite{de_la_cruz}$^,$\cite{zhao3}$^,$\cite{chen}$^,$\cite{kimber}$^,$\cite{huang} (also known as the AF2 state\cite{fang}).
 This results in a striped AF which reduces the $C(4)$ symmetry of the crystal lattice to a magnetic cell with $C(2)$ symmetry\cite{zhao}.
 In such materials it has been shown that the DC electric conductivity within the Drude model is highly anisotropic between the conductivity parallel and perpendicular to $\vQ$ (i.e. $\sigma_{xx} \neq \sigma_{yy}$)\cite{ran}.